XDC-Community/docs/how-to/remix-example.md

 For more information about Remix IDE, Please Visit [Remix IDE Documentation](https://remix-ide.readthedocs.io/en/latest/).<br>
 For more information about XinFin Network, Please Visit [XDC Network Documentation on GitBook](https://docs.xdc.org/).<br>
-Resources used during the deployment of the Pizza Smart Contract can be found at [The Pizza Contract Folder](./Pizza).